-This article details the important aspects of the legal doctrine of the duty of care, and to outline how it came about and how it affects us all.
+This article details the important aspects of the legal doctrine of the duty of care, and outlines how it came about and how it affects us all, including the Bolitho Test and economic loss.
 Ideal for students studying care alongside law, we hope you find it informative.
 For those wishing to access information relating specifically to duty of care for care workers, take a look at our article Duty of Care - What is it?

 Duty of care and the law

 The concept of ‘duty of care’ is an old one within the legal system, existing for many centuries.
 It falls under the tort of negligence, which is an aspect of civil law, and states that if a duty of care existed, was breached, and that breach caused harm, the person who owed the duty of care is liable for the harm.

 Traditionally, however, such a concept only existed within certain professional relationships, such as between a doctor and a patient, or a blacksmith and his clients.
 In the 1930s, however, a case known as Donoghue v Stevenson was heard in the Supreme Court.
 Fundamentally, the producers of a bottled drink had been negligent in allowing a dead snail into a drink, which poisoned the claimant.
 The court decided that it was right for the defendant to be liable to the claimant because she was the end-user of their product.

 The 'Donoghue v Stevenson' case of the 1930s, where somebody was poisoned by a dead snail in their bottle of ginger beer, was pivotal in the introduction of duty of care laws such as the 'Neighbour Principle'.